Here's where to find the Pixel 6 and Pixel 6 Pro in stock [Updated]

 - Pixel 6 — In stock (No Kinda Coral option), ships in days

-- Pixel 6 Pro — On backorder, ships in mid November to early December
+- Pixel 6 Pro — On backorder, ships in mid November to mid December

 Cellcom